azure.identity package

 • tenant_id (str) – a Microsoft Entra tenant ID.
 Defaults to the “organizations” tenant, which can authenticate work or school accounts.

-• client_id (str) – Client ID of the Microsoft Entra application users will sign in to.
-If unspecified, users will authenticate to an Azure development application.
+• client_id (str) – Client ID of the Microsoft Entra application that users will sign into.
+It is recommended that developers register their applications and assign appropriate roles.
+For more information, visit https://aka.ms/azsdk/identity/AppRegistrationAndRoleAssignment.
+If not specified, users will authenticate to an Azure development application, which is not recommended for production scenarios.

 • login_hint (str) – a username suggestion to pre-fill the login page’s username/email address field.
 A user may still log in with a different username.